-Students who have a pin number and Howard University ID number may pay by credit card or electronic check on the internet by logging onto https://epay.howard.edu/C20088 tsa/web/login.jsp.
+Students who have a pin number and Howard University ID number may pay by credit card or electronic check on the internet by logging onto https://epay.howard.edu/C20088_tsa/web/login.jsp.
 Visa, American Express, MasterCard, and Discover are accepted.
+Please consult with your financial institution regarding any point of sale/transaction as well as daily limits (debit cards) on your checking and/or savings account.